Caramel Apple Cheesecake

 When we (slowly!) heat a cheesecake, the proteins in the eggs begin to lose their shape, unfolding in a process called denaturation.
 As the proteins expand, new bonds form with other nearby proteins.
 These proteins begin to clump together, or coagulate.
 When we bake a cheesecake, the egg proteins denature, exposing additional surface area.
 Sugar molecules are able to interact with the denatured egg proteins, and these larger molecules begin to coagulate together to form a solid structure.
 With enough time and heat, the liquid ingredients combine to form a solid cheesecake.

-How to make Caramel Apple Cheesecake
+Caramel Apple Cheesecake Components

 Now that we learned a little about how a cheesecake works, let’s talk about this specific cheesecake: a caramel apple cheesecake!

 (And did I mention that it’s really easy?
-A perfect last minute dessert?
+A perfect last-minute dessert?
 And it can be made ahead of time?!)

 We have five components for this caramel apple cheesecake: a graham cracker crust, a vanilla-based cheesecake, a homemade apple pie topping, whipped cream, and super easy homemade salted caramel sauce.